-Regulatory bodies should also be vigilant in preventing problematic designs from being approved.
-Interaction is complex: Program specifications and source code must be checked using formal tools, otherwise inconsistencies and other problems will not be detected (this is a fundamental theorem of computer science).
-This article addressed "simple" problems with numbers, but no usability study can ensure that all numbers, both well-formed and erroneous, are handled correctly.
+Regulatory bodies, too, should get the skills to stop problematic designs from being approved.
+Interaction is complex: program specifications and source code must be checked using formal tools, otherwise inconsistencies and other problems will not be detected (this is a fundamental theorem of computer science).
+This article talked about "simple" problems with numbers, but no usability study can check that all numbers, both well-formed and erroneous, are handled correctly.
 (And number entry isn't the only design feature that needs checking.)
-In short a usability study can help check that a design is appropriate for users and their tasks, but the entire design must also be checked by formal methods.
-Quality assurance has to be done in the beginning using rigorous manufacturing processes, not later by regulatory bodies or by hospitals-or by users finding the bugs.
+In short: a usability study can help check that a design is appropriate for users and their tasks, but the entire design must also be checked by formal methods.
+Quality assurance has to be done primarily by using rigorous manufacturing processes, not later by regulatory bodies or by hospitals-or by users finding the bugs.

 There are many more ideas; changing culture is never easy, and it will require many approaches.
 Lives depend on us.

-For more information, I've begun to put some resources together at http://harold.thimbleby.net/health.
+I've started to put some resources together at http://harold.thimbleby.net/health